temuET/alx-system_engineering-devops/0x02-shell_redirections/README.md

 include capital letters as well
 18. Replace all characters A and c from input to Z and e respectively.
 19. Create a script that removes all letters c and C from input.
+20. Write a script that reverse its input.